 Moving back lets you better see the spider and top plate with the legs going nearly straight outward.

 All of the Gitzo Systematic tripods feature fast, laterally rigid and very strong "G-Locks".
-With a short, roughly 1/8 rotation, these twist locks go from locked tight to fully released and vice versa.
+With a short, roughly 1/8 rotation, these twist locks quietly go from locked tight to fully released and vice versa.

 As you can visualize from the above image, one hand can twist all three locks on each legs at once to release or tighten the legs in the retracted position.
 When extended, a short twist of each leg lock will tighten or release the locks.
 G-Locks can be tightened and released in any order.
 If moving quickly, it takes me 15 seconds to take the tripod from folded and retracted to fully extended and ready shoot.
 Tear-down time is the same.